All Episodes

 Yes.

-There are a lot of things there, and I always say, you know, words talk is cheap.
+And I always say, you know, words, talk is cheap.

 And I don't want to be dismissive, but I value actions much more.

-Let's go through some of these video comments and then go because we've got a round table in about 30 minutes.
+Let's go through some of these video comments and then go because we've got a roundtable in about 30 minutes.

-I'm in Lancaster.
+Hey, Lou Cedars, I'm in Lancaster.

 I've got something very interesting.

-This is the incis tombstone.
+This is the Incess Tombstone.

 It's a Roman auxiliary soldier dating from around 75 to 120 AD.